 A user-centric design listens to the needs and challenges of your customers before responding accordingly.
-It’s centered on a series of data that’s collected through surveys, customer conversations, and usability testing.
+It’s centred on a series of data that are collected through surveys, customer conversations, and usability testing.

 Of course, it takes time to collect all this information.
 For instance, observing customer conversation is an ongoing process that’s always happening with the support staff, social media managers, and sales personnel.